Meet our Dolphin Spotting Dogs

 The dogs have their very own roster, taking turns working, one at a time.
 They are on the boat equipped with dog life vests, ready to spot some dolphins.
 They each react in their own individual way, indicating that we are close to the Hector´s dolphins.
 Apart from this important task, their job is also to enjoy all the petting and hugs from the crew and passengers onboard.

 Albie - English Springer Spaniel

-Albie is our 20 months old English Springer Spaniel.
+Albie is our 2-year-old English Springer Spaniel.
 For a while, we´ve been saying that he is in training, but we can hardly say that anymore.
 He´s been on the boat since he was just 6 months old, so he´s one of our most experienced dolphin dogs despite his young age.
 We do not train our dogs, we just let the dogs do what comes naturally to them.
 Albie loves to stick his head over the side of the boat, lying flat on his tummy, to get as close to the dolphins as possible, just watching them play in the water.
 It´s especially good if he can squeeze in between passengers’ legs – so look out for Albie, you may have a dog under you, and it is not a small one!
 He quickly outgrew what is the normal size for his breed.
 Albie is a big gentle teddy bear, skilled at “pawing” and giving “high-fives”, and easily distracted by flying insects and the smell of shoes.

 Buster - Miniature Schnauzer